The Future of Reflective Practice

 The World Wide Web

-The World Wide Web was invented and spread worldwide.
+The World Wide Web spread worldwide.
 A new communication platform was implanted.
 New collaborative software was developed.
 New business and educational processes emerged.

 For reflective practice, this changes the conditions of the work.
 A teacher in 1990 reflecting on a problem had access to a small library of books, the colleagues in their school, and whatever conferences they could attend.
 A teacher in 2026 reflecting on the same problem has access to thousands of articles, blog posts, and discussion threads, plus the ability to find practitioners with similar concerns anywhere in the world.